 WHY CHECK OFF THE CHECKBOXES?

-Although all of us may not use it we are aware of the benefits that come with making checklists – putting down and organising things to help you get things done.
+Although many of us may not use it we are all aware of the benefits that come with making checklists – putting down and organising things to help you get things done.

-If you are a “checklist” person – you know the joy of checking off the completed tasks on your ‘to-do’ list.
-I confess to times when I have entered tasks that had already been completed into my checklist, only to derive the joy that comes from checking it off.
+Though the joy really comes in with “checking-off” the completed tasks on your ‘to-do’ list.
+I confess to times when I have entered tasks that had already been completed into my checklist, only to derive the joy that comes from checking it off!

 Research shows that checking items off on your checklist releases small amounts of dopamine, which in turn encourages you to keep doing more.
 To me the proverbial ‘checkbox’ offers that and so much more.

-As mums, our minds are constantly juggling so many different roles and responsibilities and some of us struggle with figuring out what it is that we need to do, to deal with everything that needs to get done.
-We are constantly consumed by what we ought to be doing, and what we’ve already done.
+As mums, our minds are constantly juggling so many different roles and responsibilities, we are constantly consumed by what we ought to be doing, and what we’ve already done.

-Creating daily task lists that are achievable, allows you to go through your days with a certain level of structure.
-Fit in things that you have been meaning to do, but haven’t gotten down to doing.
-Seeing everything side by side helps you prioritise and do what is truly important to you.
+Creating daily task lists that are achievable, allows you to go through your days with a certain level of ease.

 I have found that there is time in my day for everything that is really important to me.